 Solid Dry Waste normally consists of absorbent pads, gloves, disposable labware, pipettes and other similar items contaminated with radioactive material.
 Solid dry waste must not contain liquids, sharps, lead pigs, scintillation vials (even empty vials), chemicals, or biologicals.
 Waste will be segregated by half-life: < 30 days, >30 to 60 days, >60 to 90 days, >90 days, and transuranics.

 If more than one waste category exists in a laboratory, the waste containers will be marked as to which radionuclides are to be placed into each specific container.
 Compliance with such markings is essential.
 Careful consideration should be given to external dose rates created by gamma and high energy beta emitters placed into waste storage containers.
-It may be necessary to shield the material or make arrangements with the Radiation Safety Office for immediate pick-up.
+It may be necessary to shield the material or make arrangements with the Office of Radiation Safety for immediate pick-up.

 The presence of high concentrations of chelating agents in the radwaste may have an effect on waste-site stability.
 All waste containing chelating agents shall indicate the name and weight percentage of any chelating agents that are present in excess of 0.1% by weight.